vaclav/voicemenu/languages/jetbrains.mps.samples.VoiceMenu/README.md

 (Supported advanced shortcut for autocomplete is `Ctrl + Space` and to invoke intentions is `Alt + Enter`)

 In the first step we assign triggers (phone buttons) and names to activities.
-Simply fill in in each gap one by another.
+Simply fill in each gap one by another.
 Add upto 12 buttons.
 Use Context Action panel (the one on the rigth side).
-Only suitable options are shown there for every field that needs to fill in.
+Only valid options are shown there for every field that needs to fill in.

 [![MPS_VoiceMenu_Sample](../../extras/pic1.png)](https://www.jetbrains.com/mps/)
 [![MPS_VoiceMenu_Sample](../../extras/pic2.png)](https://www.jetbrains.com/mps/)

 As we completed the first step let's move onto the second one - specifying action.
-To this click on `Set up ..`in the Context Action panel (or anywhere else on a title `Set up ..` )
+To do this click on `Set up ..`in the Context Action panel (or anywhere else on a title `Set up ..` )

 [![MPS_VoiceMenu_Sample](../../extras/pic3.png)](https://www.jetbrains.com/mps/)

-In the second step we select what actually happens under the hood to the activity which we gave its trigger ( phone button) and that shiny name in the first step.
+In the second step we select what actually happens under the hood to the Event which we gave its trigger (phone button) and that shiny name in the first step.
-Both the name and the trigger of the Activity are completed automatically.
-Choose if the Activity is Menu (select Menu) or is a concrete Action.
+Both the name and the trigger of the Event are completed automatically.
+Choose if the Event is a Menu (select Menu) or is a concrete Action.

 [![MPS_VoiceMenu_Sample](../../extras/pic4.png)](https://www.jetbrains.com/mps/)

 Fill the rest of the Events.
 Remember: All events are created in the very same way!
-Every Evet has its own name even if the name might be the same as what an action is called.
-For example: Voicemenu designer would like to have an Event on the button 2 with the action Direct Call.
+Every Event has its own name even if the name might be the same as what an action is called.
+For example: A voicemenu designer would like to have an Event on the button 2 with the action Direct Call.
-* Possible solution might be an Event with properties: **name** = "Direct Call" , **trigger** = 2 , **activity** = Direct Call
+* A possible solution might be an Event with properties: **name** = "Direct Call" , **trigger** = 2 , **activity** = Direct Call

 [![MPS_VoiceMenu_Sample](../../extras/pic5.png)](https://www.jetbrains.com/mps/)